 We’ve seen an incredible technological jump in the last 20 years, and now we’re seeing a convergence of those technologies.
 Due to battery capacity and compactness innovation, drones have become a more viable solution for unmanned and affordable aircraft.
 GPRS can detect subsurface voids, leaks, and utilities from hundreds of feet in the air using thermographic and magnetic imagery.
 Additionally, image capturing drones can provide excellent building façade imagery and documentation that would previously have proved impossible to produce.

-Legislation is also a significant factor to consider when speculating what the future of utility locating looks like.
+Legislation is also a significant factor to consider when speculating what the future of utility locating and marking look like.
 Because of the massive amounts of damages and the severe safety risk posed when striking utilities, it’s possible that hiring a private utility locator will be a legal mandate.
 SUE services may also become mandatory for specific excavation or construction processes to mitigate the damage.

 While water and sewer lines are under the ground, it’s common for electrical and communication lines to be strung from towers and poles above.
 These lines may be undergrounded in the future to prevent damages and safety hazards.